avifenesh/ratelimit_bench/README.md

 The benchmark tests the following clients:

-1. **Valkey Glide** - Modern TypeScript client optimized for Valkey
+1. **Valkey Glide** -  Modern TypeScript-native client, built with a focus on stability, reliability, performance, and scalability.
+Designed specifically to provide superior fault tolerance and user experience.
 2. **IOValkey** - Client based on the ioredis API with Valkey performance
 3. **Redis IORedis** - Standard Redis client for Node.js